 Most students are exempt from paying Council Tax, however we’ve included some details below on how to arrange your exemption and what to do if you think you’re being pursued unfairly for Council Tax.

-GUSRC has produced a Guide to Council Tax Exemption leaflet.
+GUSRC has produced a Council Tax Exemption Leaflet.

 The law states that any dwelling that is only occupied by students is exempt from Council Tax.
 To claim this exemption, you need to obtain an exemption form.
 You must complete Section 1 of the form and return this to Glasgow City Council.
 To complete the exemption process you have two options:

 - If you “opt-in” on MyCampus the University can automatically verify to Glasgow City Council that you are eligible to be exempt from Council Tax.
 If you “opt-in” you still need to return the paper form with Section 1 completed to Glasgow City Council.

 - Alternatively you can “opt-out” on MyCampus, this would simply require you to complete Section 1 of the paper form and take this to the Student Enquiry Team on Level 2 of the Fraser Building on the main campus who can then stamp and verify your form, which you can then return to Glasgow City Council.

 You need to submit one of these forms every year and if you change your address.

 The forms are available from The Advice Centre or online from the Students and Council Tax section on the Glasgow City Council website.
 If you live outwith the Glasgow area, contact your local Council instead to obtain a paper form and follow the steps in option 2 listed above.